-22(d) Investments in subsidiaries
+23 (d) Investments in subsidiaries and joint ventures

-Investments in subsidiaries is accounted for using the cost method.
+Investments in subsidiaries and joint ventures is accounted for using the cost method.
 Investment in subsidiaries in the separate financial statements is stated at cost.
 The Cost method require recognition of investment at cost and recording of investment income to the extent of dividends distribution received from investee.
 The subsidiaries are entities controlled by the Company, a subsidiary is separate when the Company is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.

-22 (e) Impairment of non-financial assets
+23 (e) Impairment of non-financial assets